idleberg/sublime-drunken-php/README.md

 ### Spacing

-Enables you to type commands with or without spacing
+Enables you to type commands with or without spacing.
+Probably obsolete due to fuzzy completions.

 Examples: